 North Carolina / Cleaning Up Coal Ash

 Raised on the Pamlico River in Washington, N.C., Amy has spent her career in public service for environmental protection.
 She earned a B.S. in biology and M.A. in environmental science education at East Carolina University, and spent three summers researching sharks in the Bahamas.
-She served as an outreach specialist for the Center of Applied Aquatic Ecology before joining the North Carolina Department of Environment and Natural Resources in 2004.
-Over the next decade, Amy rose steadily in the ranks to become the regional office supervisor for DENR’s Washington region in the coastal plains of North Carolina.
-She enjoys spending time outdoors with her husband, Tony, and their two children, hiking, boating, camping and playing music together.
-Amy brings a wealth of expertise in clean water protection to the helm of Appalachian Voices’ North Carolina program.
+She served as an outreach specialist for the Center of Applied Aquatic Ecology before joining the N.C.
+Department of Environment and Natural Resources in 2004.
+Over the next decade, Amy rose in the ranks to become the regional office supervisor for DENR’s Washington region.
+Amy joined Appalachian Voices in 2013.
+She currently serves as an Environmental Justice Co-Chair of the Southeast Climate and Energy Network.
+Amy joys spending time outdoors with her husband, Tony, and their two children, hiking, boating, camping and playing music together.

 amy [at] appvoices.org

 Ridge grew up in Rock Hill, S.C., and attended Appalachian State University, where he received a B.S. in ecology and evolutionary biology with a minor in statistics.
 There he found a niche as an undergraduate teaching-assistant and researcher, helping students make documentaries and educating the public about water quality.
 With deep roots in the Appalachian region, he enjoys hiking, biking, and playing games and music with his friends.
 Ridge is excited to be working with Appalachian Voices and engaging the communities of western North Carolina.

 ridge [at] appvoices.org